openstack/charm-deployment-guide/deploy-guide/source/app-policy-overrides.rst

 Any policy statement valid for a given OpenStack service is placed, one per line, in a file (an *override file*).
-This file (or files) is then compressed into a single file (the *resource file*) and used as an `Application resource`_.
+This file (or files) is then compressed into a single file (the *resource file*) and used as an `Application resource`_ named 'policyd-override'.
 Finally, the override is enabled via a Boolean charm option.

 The enablement phase will cause validation checks to be performed.
-If successful, the effective contents of each override file is placed into a corresponding file under the ``/etc/<service-name>/policy.d/`` directory on the appropriate unit.
+If successful, the effective contents of each override file is placed into a corresponding file under the ``/etc/<service-name>/policy.d/`` directory on the appropriate unit(s).
 The service will then use this information to override the currently active policy.

 .. important::